This page provides the release notes for the Agora Video SDK for Android.

 publish parameter in the

-playEffect method, to enable the remote user in the channel to hear the audio effect played locally.
+playEffect method for the remote user in the channel to hear the audio effect played locally.

 If your SDK is upgraded to v2.2 from a previous version, pay attention to the functional changes of this API.